 - Module Code:

 - Full Year

-- To enable students to develop their own professional and personal interests through participation in the module.
+4. to enable students to develop their own professional and personal interests.

 Method of assessment